Kai2142/Data_Analytics_Portfolio/basketball_academy/README.md

 - **School Geographic Region:** Geographic region of the school attended by the student (string)

-This dataset provides a comprehensive view of student registrations, payment statuses, and participant details for the specified events, allowing for further analysis and insights into attendance patterns, demographic information, and compliance with payment and liability agreements.
+_This dataset provides a comprehensive view of student registrations, payment statuses, and participant details for the specified events, allowing for further analysis and insights into attendance patterns, demographic information, and compliance with payment and liability agreements._
 ## Data Cleaning and Preprocessing

-The original dataset contains information Handling missing values, outliers, changing incorrect values and inconsistencies in the dataset will be detailed.
+The original dataset came with many issues to fix.
+These were the issues and fixes:

+- ### Anonymized Names
+  Creating Student ID's in place of full names
+- ### Removing Sensitive Information
+- ### Column Name Mapping
+- ### Data Correction and completion
+- ### Standardizing School Names
+- ### Converting Data Types
+- ### Merging Datasets

 ## Exploratory Data Analysis (EDA)
 Patterns, trends, and relationships within the data will be explored.